skrey/yellow-extensions/source/serve/README.md

 ## How to start the built-in web server

 You can start the built-in web server at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
-The built-in web server is handy for developers, for example to test a website before you upload it to your web server.
+The built-in web server is handy for developers.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php serve`, you can optionally add a folder and a URL.
 Open a web browser and go to `http://localhost:8000/`.

 ## Examples

-Starting built-in web server at the command line:
+Starting built-in web server at the command line, different URLs:

 `php yellow.php serve`
+`php yellow.php serve dynamic http://localhost:8008/`
+`php yellow.php serve dynamic http://localhost:8080/`

+Starting built-in web server at the command line, static website with different URLs:

+`php yellow.php serve public`
 `php yellow.php serve public http://localhost:8008/`
-`php yellow.php serve dynamic http://localhost:8008/`
+`php yellow.php serve public http://localhost:8080/`

 ## Installation